aws-samples/aws-pipelines-stepfn-integ-cdk/README.md

     * Install AWS CLI, Git, Node.js, TypeScript
     * Install AWS CDK v1.120 (For later versions, you can update the package.json)
     * 2 AWS accounts are required - (to be used as Dev and Prod accounts)
-    * IAM user with HTTPS Git credentials for CodeCommit in Dev Account
+    * IAM user with HTTPS Git credentials for AWS CodeCommit in Dev Account
       <br/>

 * ### Product versions